 - C. The Metro Baseball League standings are computed by a point system.
 Each team will receive 3 points for a win, 2 points for a tie and 1 point for a loss.
-Ties will be broken down by the followings procedure:
+Ties in the final standings will be broken by the following procedure:

 1) Head to Head competition

 2) Best winning percentage (games won divided by games played)

 3) Best positive run differential in games between the tied teams

 4) Best positive run differential in all games played